interactive_plt

 - m7: The pair of bands where the period is detected.
 Bands are designated as u=0, g=1, r=2, i=3.

-- hv.DynamicMap: An interactive HoloViews plot object that can be displayed in a Jupyter
+- Returns:- hv.DynamicMap: An interactive HoloViews plot object that can be displayed in a Jupyter